Blog

 Why is the pull stud (50 HRC) softer than the clamping plate (55-58 HRC)?

 This is a deliberate, scientific design choice.
 The slightly softer pull stud is engineered to wear first, acting as a sacrificial component.
-This strategic wear protects the precision of the more critical and expensive clamping plate, ensuring its longevity.
+This strategic wear protects the precision of the more critical and expensive clamping plate, maintaining its longevity.
 Pull studs are far easier and more cost-effective to replace than the entire plate.

 What does a 0.5% wear rate after 5000 cycles actually mean for my workshop?